karinakozlowski/karinakozlowski/README.md

 A data professional passionate about transforming information into knowledge.
 Below, I present some of the technologies I work with:

 🚀  I'm Looking for a new role.
-If hiring, please reach out!
+If hiring, please reach out!;

 <div align="center">
   <a href='https://www.linkedin.com/in/karina-kozlowski-625535217/'>